pablob2002/pablo-avdm/README.md

 ### Sergi Directory
 This directory contains a single .ipynb file which creates all the figures necessary for the "Is the immigration in Barcelona the cause of the Spain-born citizens’ emigration?" mini article.
 The csv files containing the data generated are stored in the data folder (local), with a folder name "sergi_data_frames".
 Apart from that, another folder (local) is created inside the Sergi directory called "figures_sergi" containing all the generated figures in .png and .pdf format.
 The data sets used are 1, 2 and 6.

+There are three types of plots generated (and its corresponding data frames):
+1. **Scatter plot by world region to analyze the influence of the variation of the immigrant percentage in the total Spain-born population by neighborhood**
+   CSV file name: (world_region)_(district/neighborhood/city)_scatter.csv

+3. **Bar plot comparing the evolution of the difference between consecutive years of a certain immigrant group and the Spain-born population for a certain district, neighbourhood, or city.**
+   CSV file name: bars_(world_region)_(district/neighborhood/city).csv

+4. **Double y-axis graphics comparing the variation of the Spain-born and the Latin America-born population between consecutive years for the city of Barcelona (left axis) with the time evolution of the unemployment rate in the province of Barcelona (right axis)** CSV file name (a): unemployment_rate_province_BCN.csv CSV file name (b): LATAM_BCN_difference.csv